As podcast popularity continues to rise, getting your podcast on iTunes is as important as ever…

 In short, submitting your podcast to Apple Podcasts is the very last step before launch.

-So if you’re ready, here’s how to do it. (f not, just Pin this post for later!)
+So if you’re ready, here’s how to do it.
+(If not, just Pin this post for later!)

 The major requirements for podcasts on iTunes

-Apple’s podcaster admin area is called Podcasts Connect.
-(Here’s the full knowledge base, but I’ll sum up the important parts below.)
+Apple’s admin area for podcast hosts is called Apple Podcasts for Creators (formerly Podcasts Connect.
+(Here’s the full instruction area, but I’ll sum up the important parts below.)

 Here’s the checklist of everything you’ll need to create before you submit to Apple Podcasts: